 Guardian Care is certified to provide services for the following Medicaid Waivers:

 Aged and Disabled Waiver (A&D) The Aged and Disabled Waiver provides an alternative to nursing facility admission for people who are aged, blind, or disabled.
 There is not an age requirement to qualify for this waiver.
 The waiver is designed to provide services to supplement informal supports for people who would require care in a nursing facility if waiver services or other supports were not available.
 Available services for A&D Waiver.

 Traumatic Brain Injury Waiver (TBI) The Traumatic Brain Injury Waiver provides services to Medicaid eligible people of any age who have experienced an external insult resulting in a traumatic brain injury and who require services ordinarily only available in a nursing facility.
 This waiver is designed to provide supports, such as personal assistance, limited habilitation services, and respite care, as well as limited environmental modifications.
 Available Services for the TBI Waiver.

 What areas does Guardian Care cover?

-Headquartered in Fishers, we proudly serve all of Central Indiana’s Medicaid communities.
-We are a team of caregivers and professionals who are committed to providing quality care to patients.
-As a team of Hoosier natives, we care for our patients as we would care for our own families.
+Headquartered in Indianapolis, we proudly serve all of Indiana.
+We are a team of caregivers and professionals who are committed to providing quality care to clients.
+As Hoosier natives, we take care of our clients and caregivers as we would care for our own families.

 What is 2-1-1?